|Prerequisites||NRSG 230, NRSG 231|

 |Postrequisites||NRSG 302C, NRSG 301, NRSG 302|

-This course focuses on the application of the nursing process in the provision of primary, secondary, and tertiary prevention and strengthening the adult patient/client lines of defense and resistance to environmental stressors.
-The student will provide care for the critical stable patient/client experiencing stressors affecting the physiological, psychological, sociocultural, developmental, and spiritual variables.
-The student will provide care within the progressive care environment.
-This course includes 2.5 credit hours of theory (37 clock-hours) and 1.5 credit hours of clinical (67 clock-hours).
+This course focuses on the application of the nursing process in the provision of primary and secondary prevention and strengthening the child/family lines of defense and resistance to environmental stressors.
+The student will provide care for the patient/client experiencing stressors affecting physiological, psychological, sociocultural, developmental, and spiritual variables.
+The student will provide care within the acute care environment.
+This course includes 2.2 credit hours of theory (33 clock-hours) and 0.8 credit hours of clinical (36 clock-hours).
 The course meets the requirement for an oral communication course (see Communication Requirements in the Academic Section of the Academic Bulletin).

 Admission to the Nursing Program.